Veterinary Client Education: Free Resources, Tips, and Best Practices

 Why Client Education Is Essential in Veterinary Medicine

-Many pet owners have never been to a veterinary practice or only visit when a pet’s health deteriorates.
+Many pet owners have never visited a veterinary practice or only visit when a pet’s health deteriorates.
 They are likely not familiar with veterinary medical terminology.
 As such, it falls on the professionals at your veterinary practice to ensure that your clients understand relevant topics for pet patient care in your office and at home.

 With proper veterinary client education, you and your patients’ pet owners can discuss important information about each pet’s medical history.
 You can also help them understand critical home care instructions.
 Your interactions with a pet owner should include:

-Ideas for Veterinary Client Education Handouts
+Ideas for Veterinary Client Handouts

-Client education and recommendations to maintain their pet’s health can help owners protect their pets at home, reducing the need for emergency patient care.
+Veterinary client handouts, education, and recommendations to maintain their pet’s health can help owners protect their pets at home, reducing the need for emergency patient care.

 If pet parents have concerns about their pet’s health, they might look for advice online and find bad information.
 Become the trusted resource for your dog and cat owners on topics ranging from disease to pet dental care.

-You can get client education materials from many veterinary organizations like the American Animal Hospital Association or medication manufacturers for additional information about the disease or condition that their products treat.
+You can get client education materials from many veterinary organizations, like the American Animal Hospital Association or medication manufacturers, for additional information about the disease or condition that their products treat.

 AAHA Diabetes Client Handout